 It is also recommended to re-confirm your return flight from Utila with the local Aerolineas SOSA Agent located at Morgans Travel Tel +(504) 425 3166 & +(504) 425 3161 and Atlantic Airlines Agent +(504) 396 3691.

-Occasionally, and depending upon weather conditions and number of passengers, Aerolineas SOSA and Atlantic Airlines will fly directly between Utila and San Pedro Sula without stopping in La Ceiba.
+Occasionally, and depending upon weather conditions and number of passengers, Aerolineas SOSA and CM Airlines will fly directly between Utila and San Pedro Sula without stopping in La Ceiba.
 Flights may be cancelled if there are only 1-2 passengers.
 Flights to/from La Ceiba may be cancelled or re-routed if there is heavy rainstorms in La Ceiba.
 There is no control tower or landing lights at Utila airport, so aircraft must land/take-off in daylight hours with favorable weather conditions.

 The MV Galaxy passenger ferry ceased a Utila service in late 2004.
 I mention this since you may have found several other web sites detailing MV Galaxy schedules to Utila.
 Be warned, this information is out of date, the Galaxy no longer visits Utila.
 As well as the Utila Princess ferry ceased service in early 2017.

 Sea Travel Tips

-- Most Hotels and accommodations are less than 15 minutes walk from the Utila Municipal Docks and those without a large amount of luggage tend to walk rather than wait or pay for a taxi.
+- Most hotels and accommodations are less than 15 minutes walk from the Utila Municipal Docks and those without a large amount of luggage tend to walk rather than wait or pay for a taxi.

 Don’t lose the piece of yellow paper they staple into your passport, you’ll need it to exit the country and to extend your stay.